 The Characterization and Verification of Weapons in Space and Other Capabilities That Can Pose a Threat to Space Systems

 Past and present multilateral space security-related processes including the 2022–2023 Open-Ended Working Group on reducing space threats through norms, rules and principles of responsible behaviours, and the ongoing Group of Governmental Experts on further practical measures for the prevention of an arms race in outer space have highlighted the importance of better understanding the characteristics of threats to space security and the feasibility of verification mechanisms for any future space security related agreement.
-To explore these issues UNIDIR and UNODA are hosting a two-day virtual workshop to explore characteristics of space weapons and counterspace capabilities as well as effective verification mechanisms, through the application of different tools and processes.
+To explore these issues UNIDIR and UNODA hosted a two-day virtual workshop to explore characteristics of space weapons and counterspace capabilities as well as effective verification mechanisms, through the application of different tools and processes.

 Characterization (Day One)

 In the first session of the Group of Governmental Experts, experts discussed a framework for characterizing weapons placed in outer space.
 Such a framework is intended to facilitate analysis of the relationship between threats, characteristics, definitions and verification of threats emanating from any vector.
 For example, one type of ground-to-space capability, namely direct-ascent anti-satellite missiles, can be characterized with reference to its category (“missile”), its vector (“direct-ascent”) and its target (“satellites”).
-The purpose of the first day of this two-day workshop is to discuss characterization of threats involving space systems with a particular focus on space-to-Earth and space-to-space vectors:
+The purpose of the first day of this two-day workshop was to discuss characterization of threats involving space systems with a particular focus on space-to-Earth and space-to-space vectors:

 • What are the characteristics of threats to space systems?